lenny015/cnu-coursefinder/README.md

 ﻿
 # CNU CourseFinder

-A web app that scrapes course information from [CNU's Schedule of Classes](https://navigator.cnu.edu/StudentScheduleofClasses/) into an API using FastAPI.
-Uses a React frontend to filter courses and create schedules for any semester.
+A web app that scrapes course information from [CNU's Schedule of Classes](https://navigator.cnu.edu/StudentScheduleofClasses/), and stores data into a PostgreSQL database.
+Uses a React frontend and FastAPI backend.

 ## Setup (virtual environment recommended)